krisgarv/FYS4150/README.md

 # FYS4150
-Personal repository for Computational physics
+Repository for MetOs group in Computational physics